Why Your Student Leaders Aren’t Actually Leading

 It all comes back to the question I asked that youth worker: What is the purpose of your student leadership team?
 If you set up your leadership team just because it seems like a good idea, or because that’s just part of healthy youth ministries, then you’ll probably get the same results as my friend—all show and no substance.
 But if your vision is to see real growth and deep leadership development, take the time to equip your students for their leadership roles.
 Train them now so they can get the most of their leadership experience later.

 LeaderTreks offers a wide range of student leadership training resources to help your students reach their leadership potential.
 If you aren’t sure where to begin, try Student Leaders Start Here.
-Or if you’re looking for something more experiential, check out our Leadership Training Events.

 About the Author